UN-OCHA/hpc-actions/README.md

     (either `env/stage` or `env/staging` as necessary).
   * Restart the workflow if necessary, this will:
-    * Build the image with the new tag (with `-pre` appended), and push it to DockerHub
+    * Build the image with the new tag (with `-pre` appended), and push it to AWS ECR
     * Run the CI / Unit Tests
     * Post a comment on the pull request when the workflow has finished successfully
   * Once the workflow is complete, merge the pull request, this will automatically: